 Most of them are sold in a salty brine type of liquid.
 If you are not certain about the amount of salt it will release in the stew, you can let the trotter soak in some cold water of a couple of hours if you like.

 I added an extra ingredient and personal touch to this stew: the cured pork bone.

 I can find them easily in my supermarket in Spain and they give lots of flavor to food.
 You know, the bone that remains after slicing up a whole cured ham.
-That’s the one, but then chopped up to use in soups and stews like these.
+That is the one, but then chopped up to use in soups and stews like these.

-Then also check out another recipe I made with these lovely ingredients: my Spanish chickpea soup!
+Then you should also check out another recipe I made with these lovely ingredients: my Spanish chickpea soup!